mynorel/framework/README.md

 - **Swap or extend any service for plugins or custom logic.**
 - **Integrate with any PHP library via Composer.**

----

 ## 📚 Documentation
 - See `/tests/` for test examples and to add your own.

-- See `/src/Mynorel/Plotline/README.md` for ORM details.
-- See `/src/Mynorel/Prelude/README.md` for middleware.
 - See `/src/Mynorel/Services/README.md` for services and extension.

 ---
 ## 🧪 Testing

 ---